naacl-org/naacl-org.github.com/minutes/2019/index.md

 ### JSALT Summer School Scholarship (Colin)
 - Funds drawn: \$5k for 3 students
-  - Registration: \$400
-  - Housing: \$500
-  - Travel: up to \$750 per student
 - 24 applicants
   - (surprising number of applications from English-as-a-second-Language-Learners)
 - Selected 3 students: Brazil, Peru and St. Louis
-- Distributed travel funds unevenly to accommodate some who had expenses well over $50
+- Distributed travel funds unevenly to accommodate some who had expenses well over \$500
 - Jon: Concerned about whether or not we are giving scholarships to the same schools as ERF
   - Same university in Peru, different university in Brazil.
 - TODO: Raise issue of whether we place a restriction on where you will be attending university next year